-- 7.1 For all matters concerning allegations of fraud, corruption and financial malpractice on the part of an employee, the Council's Internal Audit services will conduct the investigation or refer the matter to the Police as appropriate.
-It is critical that complainants and/or line managers do not instigate their own investigation in these circumstances as this may frustrate the ability to proceed with criminal action. - 7.2 In all other cases where there is prima facie no breach of regulation or legislation and/or abuse of persons which could give cause for legal action the line manager will fully investigate the matter, in consultation with appropriate service professionals.
-Although employees will be-informed of progress, in some cases detailed feedback will not be possible.
-However the employee will receive information that will demonstrate that the Council has investigated the matter thoroughly, including any changes in working practices. - 7.3 If the employee feels that the investigation has failed to resolve the matter, they should ask for a confidential meeting with their Head of Service-

-7.4 Complaints against Members will be conducted in accordance with the procedures adopted by the Council.
+- 7.1 For all matters concerning allegations of fraud, corruption and financial malpractice on the part of an employee, the Council's Corporate Fraud Officer will conduct a thorough investigation and refer the matter to the Police if appropriate.
+It is critical that complainants and/or line managers do not instigate their own investigation in these circumstances as this may frustrate the ability to proceed with criminal action. - 7.2 In all other cases where there is no prima facie breach of regulation or legislation and/or abuse of persons which could give cause for legal action the relevant line manager will fully investigate the matter, in consultation with appropriate service professionals.
+The Council aims to keep any whistleblower informed of the progress of the investigation, its likely timescale and the general outcome of the investigation.
+However, sometimes the need for confidentiality may prevent the giving of specific details of the investigation or any disciplinary action taken as a result.
+Any detailed information about the investigation must be treated as confidential. - 7.3 If the whistleblower feels that the investigation has failed to resolve the matter to their satisfaction, they should ask for a confidential meeting with their Service Manager or the Corporate Fraud Officer. - 7.4 The law recognises that in some circumstances it may be appropriate for an employee to report their concerns to an external body such as a regulator.
+It will very rarely, if ever, be appropriate to alert the media.
+The Council strongly encourages employees to seek advice before reporting a concern to any external organisation.
+The independent whistleblowing charity, Protect, operates a confidential helpline.
+They also have a list of prescribed regulators for reporting certain types of concern.
+Their contact details are at paragraph 6.7 above. - 7.5 Whistleblowing concerns usually relate to the conduct of Council staff, but they may sometimes relate to the actions of a third party, such as a customer, partner agency or contractor.
+In some circumstances the law will protect you if you raise the matter with the third party directly.
+However, the Council encourages employees to report